neudesic/learning-github-copilot/docs/3-testing-with-copilot.md

 1. In VS Code, open file **src/Basket.API/Grpc/BasketService.cs**
 2. Open Chat View by pressing Ctrl-Alt-I.
-3. Ask GitHub Copilot help with creating a new project by entering the prompt "how do I create Basket.FunctionalTests test project for testing this service?".
+3. Ask GitHub Copilot help with creating a new project by entering the prompt "how do I create Basket.Tests test project for testing this service?".
 In a few moments, GitHub Copilot will respond with a full set of instructions to create the new project.
 Observe that mocks for the dependencies are generated as well!
 4. Follow the instructions, usually grouped in the 4 steps:
 &emsp;- Create a new test project (change current directory to **tests/** before executing the commands)
 &emsp;- Update the project file to include packages without specifying specific versions (remove coverlet.collector if referenced!)